TinyGobby/Lean-Value-Tree-Visualisation/README.md

 This is a tool to create a visualisation of a Lean Value Tree from a json file.
 It will display a hierarchical tree structure in which nodes represent points in the tree.
 It uses Google Charts' [Organization Chart](https://developers.google.com/chart/interactive/docs/gallery/orgchart) to visualise the tree structure and Newtonsoft's [Json.NET Serializer](https://www.newtonsoft.com/json) to parse json files containing the LVT data.
 Double-click on a node to collapse / expand.
+Internet connection is required for the programme to be able to access Google Chart's Organization Chart.

 Our Lean Value Tree creates trees using the following structure: